Frequently Asked Questions for New Students

 Q: When is the Health Center open, what services are provided, and is there a cost?

-A: During the fall and spring semesters while classes are in session, the Health Center has a licensed nurse (RN) available for consultation regarding health care emergencies when the Center is closed.
+A: During the fall and spring semesters while classes are in session, Health Services has a licensed nurse (RN) available for consultation regarding health care emergencies when the Center is closed.
 The student should contact Campus Safety who will in turn contact the staff member on-call.
 The "on-call" RN will assist the student in securing health services if necessary.

 Q: Who may receive health care services and where is the Health Center located?